AtriSaxena/atrisaxena.github.io/_posts/2020-02-02-deploy-deeplearning-model-kubernetes.md

 Hello from Docker!
 ```
 This message shows that your installation appears to be working correctly.
 To generate this message, Docker took the following steps:
-a.
-The Docker client contacted the Docker daemon.
+- The Docker client contacted the Docker daemon.
-b.
-The Docker daemon pulled the "hello-world" image from the Docker Hub. (amd64)
+- The Docker daemon pulled the "hello-world" image from the Docker Hub. (amd64)
-c.
-The Docker daemon created a new container from that image which runs the    executable that produces the output you are currently reading.
+- The Docker daemon created a new container from that image which runs the    executable that produces the output you are       currently reading.
-d.
-The Docker daemon streamed that output to the Docker client, which sent it    to your terminal.
+- The Docker daemon streamed that output to the Docker client, which sent it    to your terminal.

 4. **Create our Pytorch Object Detection Model**